Archive for the ‘Reviews’ Category

 Finally what of Popper’s criticism that Macmurray is merely inviting us to jump on the bandwagon of success?
 That he is inviting us to believe that through psychological insight we can discover an automatic mechanism which will guarantee the right results (e.g. the destruction of Fascism) no matter what we do?
 Well, it’s certainly the case that Macmurray thinks Jesus discovered facts about the nature of human beings such that he could say ‘Live this way and you will flourish.
 Live that way and you will destroy yourselves.’
 To hold that such discoveries are impossible to make in principle one would have to hold that there is no such thing as human nature or that it is infinitely malleable (which amounts to much the same thing).
 There are no doubt people who hold such views but such evidence as we have from science, art and life does not compel us to join them.
 The views of Macmurray and Jesus are quite rationally respectable.
 There is a reasonable probability of their truth.
 We can never, of course, have absolute theoretical certainty about anything but putting one’s trust in such views would not be irresponsible.
 And they make neither Macmurray nor Jesus ‘blueprint’ men (contrast Marx).

 But what of the complaint that our efforts don’t matter if the Kingdom of Heaven will be established automatically, as it were (Popper’s complaint that ‘The law cannot be broken’)?
 Well, no doubt both Macmurray and Jesus held to the doctrine that God is not mocked.
 But the Jewish worker God is represented as making an invitation (or even offering a deal) to men: ‘Become co-workers with me and arrive at the Kingdom of Heaven the short way round.
 Refuse my invitation and be forced to arrive at the Kingdom of Heaven the long way round (with the results of your wrong choices adversely affecting large numbers of your descendants on the way).’
 Now it seems that if our human efforts can make the difference between the short and long ways round then that is not to be sniffed at.
-If men had responded to Jesus’ mission in a fully appropriate manner in 30 AD then we might have been the destruction of the Jewish temple, with its attendant sorrows, in AD70, and the Holocaust, Hiroshima and Nagasaki 1939-45, ad much in between.
+If men had responded to Jesus’ mission in a fully appropriate manner in 30 AD then we might have been spared the destruction of the Jewish temple, with its attendant sorrows, in AD70, and the Holocaust, Hiroshima and Nagasaki 1939-45, and much in between.
 Wouldn’t have been a negligible human achievement, that!

 Reason and Emotion